An Industry Consensus on Minimum Standards for Economic Recovery Programs in Crisis Environments

 SEEP Members will commit to:

 The industry has rapidly advanced since the Second Edition of the MERS Handbook was published in 2010.
-Learn more about the Third Edition revision process that launched in January, 2016.
+Learn more about the Third Edition completed in March 2017.